Rover P5 (3 Litre) and P5B (3.5 Litre) Buyers Guide

 Rover P5 (3 Litre) and P5B (3.5 Litre) Buyers Guide.
 The Rover P5 and P5B are classic cars in every sense.
 They were successful, reliable, well-built cars that were well-regarded when new.
 They arguably represent the pinnacle of British car manufacturing, embodying most features that make a British car ‘British’: a lovely interior in wood, leather and with thick carpet, and external styling that is solid with just a hint of raffishness (especially the P5B Coupe with its chrome wheels, front fog lights, lowered roofline and V8 engine).
 Thoroughly engineered, beautifully styled, stylishly appointed and good-to-drive, they can be very rewarding cars to own.

 If you’re reading this with a view to buying one of these cars, hopefully this site will be useful to you both now and when you’ve bought your car.
 Take a look at the Information page to understand more about the different models you could choose, and the Development Story to understand how the P5 and P5B were developed and how they changed over time.
-Also take a look at our series ‘The Rover P5B Coupe In The Nude’ where we follow the dismantling of a car by an enthusiast (Cyrille) – this provides a very useful insight into how these cars are constructed.
+Also take a look at our series ‘The Rover P5B Coupe In The Nude’ where we follow the dismantling of a car by a fellow enthusiast (Cyrille) – this provides a very useful insight into how these cars are constructed.